 - With the Do not apply this rule check box you can temporarily disable this rule.
 It will then be flagged as in the table and is thus ineffective.

 4.2.
-The predefined parameters
+The defined parameters

 Some rule sets define no parameters, rather they only decide which hosts are in and which are not.
 An example is the Hosts to be monitored rule set with which you can remove some hosts completely from the monitoring.
-The parameter area then looks like this:
+The value area then looks like this:

-With the Folder condition you define that the rule only applies to hosts in this folder (or subfolder).
+With the Folder condition you define that the rule only applies to hosts in this folder – or subfolder.
 If the setting is Main Directory, this condition is applicable to all hosts.
-As described above, the folders have an effect on the rule's sequence.
+As described above, the folders have an effect on the rule’s sequence.
 Rules in lower folders always have priority over higher ones.

 Host tags restrict rules to hosts according to whether they have – or do not have – specific host tags.
 Here AND-links are also always used.
 Every other host tag condition in a rule reduces the number of hosts affected by the rule.

-If you wish to make a rule applicable for two possible values for a tag, (for example, Criticality as well as Productive system and Business critical), you can't do this with a single rule.
+If you wish to make a rule applicable for two possible values for a tag, (for example, Criticality as well as Productive system and Business critical), you cannot do this with a single rule.
 You will require a copy of the rule for every variable.
 Sometimes a negation can also help here.
 You can also define that a tag is not present as a condition (e.g., not test system).
 The so-called auxiliary tags are another possibility.

 This type of condition is intended for exception rules.
 Here you can list one or more host names.
 The rule will apply only to these hosts.
 Please note that if you check the Specify explicit host names box but enter no hosts, then the rule will be completely ineffective.

-Via the Negate option you can define a reversed exception.
+Via the Negate option you can define a reversed-exception.
 With this you can exclude explicitly-named hosts from the rule.